SophiaAramburu/ReadMeGenerator/demo.md

     # contribution

-    I made the JavaScript and everything else :)
+    I created everything besides the starter code

     # tests

-    you cannot
+    you cannot test this